 Keeping Joints Healthy Through Diet and Fitness

-In the fast-paced environment in which we live, we can sometimes neglect the benefits of looking after ourselves naturally; in favor of going to the doctor when our bodies are out of kilter and hoping he can ‘fix’ the problem.
-When it comes to our joints, this kind of mentality is not worth the risk.
-Once the joints are damaged, sometimes there is no easy answer or pill, which will mend the problem.
+Today, our life is pretty fast where everyone keeping at pace as a part normal routine and sometimes we neglect the benefits of looking after ourselves naturally; in favor of going to the doctor when our bodies are out of condition and hoping he can ‘fix’ the problem.
+If it is about our joints, this kind of mentality is not worth the risk.
+Sometimes when joints are damaged, sometimes doctor also not be able to help properly.
 In this case, we need to observe our lifestyle, in terms of diet and exercise, in order to maintain our mobility into our later years.

 I believe in maintaining joint health by: